BunniwuvsPoni/Tools/Ubiquiti/Wireless Optimization.md

 	- Leave turned off, causes more issues that it solves

 PMF
-	- Protected Management Frames
-Leave turned off as most devices don't even support this
+	- Protected Management Frames, leave turned off as most devices don't even support this